m-shimizu/p3at_with_sensors_for_gazebo_ros/README.md

    A demo launch file to spawn 4 p3at robots on RC2016VRL_event1.world.

 Before use them, please change the world filename "RC2016VRL_event1.world" with your favorite one in those sample launch files.
-And please copy required models in your world file into ~/.gazebo/models/. , copy your wotld file into ~/pioneer3at_ws/src/pioneer3at_demo/p3at_gazebo/worlds/ .

 Following steps are am example to use those launch files,

-0. Copy your models into ~/.gazebo/models .
 1. Prepare ~/pioneer3at_ws by https://github.com/nkoenig/pioneer3at_demo .
+2. Do following command :
-2. $ cd ~/pioneer3at_ws/src
+    $ cd ~/pioneer3at_ws/src
-3. Extract attached pioneer3at_demo_plus.zip here with overwriting .
+3. Extract attached pioneer3at_demo.zip here with overwriting .
+4. Do following commands :
+    $ export GAZEBO_MODEL_PATH=~/RoboCupRescuePackage/models:${GAZEBO_MODEL_PATH}
-4. $ cd ~/pioneer3at_ws
+    $ cd ~/pioneer3at_ws
-5. $ catkin_make install
+    $ catkin_make install
+    $ source ~/pioneer3at_ws/install/setup.bash
-6. $ roslaunch p3at_description empty_world_multi_robot_example_RC2016.launch
+    $ roslaunch p3at_description multi_robot_example_RC2016.launch
-(Then go to another terminal.)
+5. Open another terminal.
+6. Do following command :
-7. $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py
+    $ rosrun teleop_twist_keyboard teleop_twist_keyboard.py cmd_vel:=/robot1/cmd_vel
-cmd_vel:=/robot1/cmd_vel

 Then you can see 4 p3at robots, and you can control robot1.

-Have a good time.
+If you want to use other world files, copy your wotld files into ~/pioneer3at_ws/src/pioneer3at_demo/p3at_gazebo/worlds/ .
+And change the value of "world_name"(currently it is "USARGazebo.world") with your world filename in the launch file.
+(Launch files are in ~/pioneer3at_ws/src/pioneer3at_demo/p3at_description/launch/)
+To change the location of spawning robots, please change values of pose_x, pose_y, pose_yaw of each robot.
+After changing, you need "catkin_make install" again.

+Let's hands on!